 But thankfully, KWFinder is incredibly affordable to use; whether you are a blogger, a small business person or an enterprise.

-If you purchase annually, you can get 50% off from the monthly rates over the same period:
+If you purchase annually, it is a saving of 44% from the monthly rates over the same period:

 But the monthly rate is also affordable, and you can upgrade, cancel or downgrade at any time.